 Information You Give to Other People

 This policy only applies to information collected by RustProof Labs.
 It does not apply to the practices of companies that we don't own or control, employees that we don't manage, or other individuals.
 The network contains links to third party websites, and any information you provide to those sites will be covered by any privacy policies of any third-party sites you visit.
-It is those sites' responsibility to protect any information you give them, so we can't be held liable for their wrongful use or handling of your personally identifying information.
+It is those sites' responsibility to protect any information you give them; we can't be held liable for their wrongful use or handling of your personally identifying information.

 How We Use Information We Collect